 Create your own VST, AU, AAX, or iOS instruments through this rad hybrid synth cum sampler called HISE.
 When strictly used as a plugin, HISE renders a seamless turn-key programming environment for filters, reverbs, and a plethora of effects.

 Want to make your mix sound clean and compact?
 Truncating noise might as well salvage the situation for you.
 And, what better VST that Noisetar?
-This slick plugin propagates slyly adding just the right amount of noise into your final mix.
+This slick plugin slyly adds just the right amount of noise into your final mix.

-Remember folks, noise is a subtle element of most sounds – from a breathy burst into a flute to the sharp attack of a pick walloping a guitar string – sounds incorporate noise, sweet noise.
+Remember folks, noise is a subtle element of most sounds – from a breathy burst into a flute to the sharp attack of a pick walloping a guitar string – noise can make or break your recording.